NuRisk: A Visual Question Answering Dataset for Agent-Level Risk Assessment in Autonomous Driving: Introduction

 \item Limited scope of existing VQA datasets: Current \gls{vqa} datasets show a clear gap in risk-oriented evaluation.
 While datasets like NuPlanQA~\cite{park2025nuplanqa} and TumTraffic-VideoQA~\cite{zhou2025tumtraffic} focus on perception and spatio-temporal understanding, and works like NuInstruct~\cite{ding2024holistic} and DVBench~\cite{zeng2025vision} incorporate risk-aware elements, no benchmark systematically evaluates agent-level risk assessment that combines spatio-temporal reasoning with quantitative, safety-critical metrics.

-\item Lack of safety-critical scenario coverage: Existing real-world datasets such as Waymo Open Motion~\cite{ettinger2021large} and nuScenes~\cite{caesar2020nuscenes} predominantly capture normal driving scenarios with limited representation of safety-critical situations.
-This constrains the evaluation of \gls{vlm} risk reasoning capabilities in high-stakes scenarios where accurate risk assessment is most crucial for autonomous driving safety. \end{enumerate}
+\item Lack of safety-critical scenario coverage: Existing real-world datasets, such as Waymo Open Motion~\cite{ettinger2021large} and nuScenes~\cite{caesar2020nuscenes}, predominantly capture normal driving scenarios, with limited representation of safety-critical situations.
+This limits the evaluation of \gls{vlm}'s risk reasoning capabilities in high-stakes scenarios, where accurate risk assessment is most crucial to autonomous driving safety. \end{enumerate}